BluePanda-io/Convolutional_Neural_Network_MNIST/readme.md

 # Convolutional Neural Network MNIST

-Building a Convolutional Neural Network with TensorFlow as an introduction to the feild - Originally developed 10/04/2019
+Building a Convolutional Neural Network with TensorFlow as an introduction to the field - Originally developed 10/04/2019

 ## Results of the Project